-Reducing the number of poor people currently in the world as well as the rate at which people slide into poverty requires a comprehensive and holistic approach to conquering the problem, which is why our holistic child development model delivers comprehensive care to children in poverty.
+Reducing the global poverty rate, the number of poor people currently in the world, as well as the rate at which people slide into poverty requires a comprehensive and holistic approach to conquering the problem, which is why our holistic child development model delivers comprehensive care to children in poverty.

 Our approach to releasing children from poverty means we offer assistance to children in need beginning with prenatal care, in some cases, and extend our involvement and care all the way through young adulthood.
 It means we take a long-term approach and provide opportunities that encourage healthy spiritual, physical, social and economic development for the beneficiaries of our programs, to help address all of the potential effects of poverty on children.

 Poverty around the world is not equally distributed.
 Although extreme poverty rates vary by country, clustering does occur regionally.
 Thirty-three of the 47 countries on the United Nations' list of Least Developed Countries are in Africa, and over 400 million of the global poor live in low- and middle-income countries* on the continent, with the vast majority living in Sub-saharan Africa.3 Another 24 percent of the global poor live in India.4

 Despite the concentration of poverty in Africa and Asia, the abuse, despair, and inequality of poverty is a global problem.

 Because of the coordinated efforts of the global community to reduce poverty the percentage of the world's population living in extreme poverty has decreased significantly in recent decades.